rikonaka/pistol-rs/README.md

 ## Some Unsolvable Problems

-**Probe the loopback address**
+**Probe the loopback address and local machine**

 Because the entire `pistol`'s sending and receiving methods are based on the datalink layer, and the loopback address does not support sending ethernet frame data, but only at the transport layer.

-And the transport layer design of `libpnet` lacks flexibility and customizability, for example there is `ipv4_packet_iter` method only and no `ipv6_packet_iter` method, it means that I cannot receive any ipv6 packets, [reference](https://docs.rs/pnet/0.35.0/pnet/transport/index.html).
+And the transport layer design of `libpnet` lacks flexibility and customizability, for example there is `ipv4_packet_iter` method only and no `ipv6_packet_iter` method, it means that I cannot receive any ipv6 packets if I changes the `pistol`'s sending and receiving methods from datalink layer to transport layer, [reference](https://docs.rs/pnet/0.35.0/pnet/transport/index.html).

-Therefore, pistol will not support loopback address speculation until a technical solution that can solve the above problem is found.
+Therefore, `pistol` will not support loopback address speculation until a technical solution that can solve the above problem is found.